How Schools can help Improve Behaviour in the Classroom

 Using Positive Reinforcement

-Rewarding good behaviour is usually more effective than punishing bad behaviour when looking to improve classroom conduct.
+Rewarding good behavior is usually more effective than punishing bad behavior when looking to improve classroom conduct.
 Take notice of students following rules and exceeding expectations, offering praise, rewards, and privileges in response.
-This positive reinforcement helps develop intrinsic motivation in students to keep displaying desired behaviours.
+This positive reinforcement helps develop intrinsic motivation in students to keep displaying desired behaviors.

 Simple rewards like free time, stickers, or certificates often work well.
-Behaviour tracking charts with cumulative rewards can also incentivise students to manage their own actions.
-Calling home to give parents positive feedback on their child’s behaviour can be very motivating too.
+Behavior tracking charts with cumulative rewards can also incentivize students to manage their own actions.
+Calling home to give parents positive feedback on their child’s behavior can be very motivating too.

 Responding Calmly to Misbehaviour